-Our vision is a world of healthy, energized people, caring about each other, and especially the children— having food on the table, growing intellectually and achieving their educational goals, leading fulfilling lives, and in turn offering opportunities to others.
+Our vision is a world of healthy, energized people, caring about each other, and especially the children — having food, growing intellectually, and achieving their educational goals, leading fulfilling lives, and being able to offer the same opportunities to others who are less fortunate

 Our Yoga Classes

-We offer a variety of virtual classes to individuals from every corner of the globe.
-We accommodate for various time zones, and classes are offered in a variety of styles described below, most of which include yogic warm-ups and pranayama:
+We offer a variety of virtual classes to individuals from every corner of the globe, accommodating for various time zones.
+Classes are offered in a variety of styles described below, all of which include yogic warm-ups and pranayama (breathing exercises).

 Yogic Warm-Ups & Gentle Yoga